Not a Boyfriend Appreciation Post

 Rationally, I don’t like it either.
 I enjoy cooking but not cleaning, taking care of people but usually from a distance.
 I won’t mind figuring out a solution, but I don’t even know what the problem was.
 And then I realized that my boyfriend does have a lot of insecurities (and trust issues, which is as expected), and so explaining to him why exactly I keep doing what I was doing was hard.
 In its form, it reminds both of us of what a traditioanl housewife would do, which is not great.
 However, I also thought that he was not quite functioning, and so it would be easier if I finished certain chores before he went ahead and stress about them.

 My brain wandered between “I need to take time off” and “I really want to stay with him”.
-The good news is according to my textbook, my relationship with my mom could be categorized as secure attachment, and so there’s way less drama than there could be had I become as insecure.
+The good news is according to my textbook, my relationship with my mom could be categorized as secure attachment, and so there’s way less drama than there could be had I become as insecure (another note from September, 2024: Nope it’s anxious if not anxious-avoidant).
 My only constant concern is more related to imposter syndrome–what if I can’t keep my rationality and screw up?

 According to my boyfriend, I seem to be overly reasonable to the point that’s unreal.
 OOF